 But, specifically, what else?
 Welllllll …

-• Moist Cooking – Instant pots are great for moist cooking applications, like stewing and braising – so soups, stews and chilis are pretty much a slam dunk.
-They’re great for taking tough (and usually inexpensive – yay, budget!) cuts of meat and making them meltingly tender (think pork butt and beef chuck).
+• Moist Cooking – Instant pots are great for moist cooking applications, like stewing and braising – so soups and stews and chilis are pretty much all a slam dunk.
+(Hint: Don’t miss our Family Favorite Instant Pot Sweet Potato Soup!)
+They’re also great for taking tough (and usually inexpensive – yay, budget!) cuts of meat and making them meltingly tender (think pork butt and beef chuck).
 Terrific for comforting roasts, for pulled pork sandwiches, even for Mexican-night tacos.

 • Chicken – You also have loads of options for America’s most popular meat – chicken!
-Instant Pot chicken recipes are everywhere, for everything from shredded chicken tacos to chicken chili and (of course!) chicken soup.
+Healthy Instant Pot chicken recipes are everywhere, for everything from shredded chicken tacos and BBQ Chicken Sandwiches, to chicken chili and (of course!)
+Instant Pot chicken soup.

 You can even cook a whole chicken in your Instant Pot (if you purchase a big enough model), and (as discussed above) you can sauté chicken breasts or thighs prior to beginning the pressure cooking or slow cooking process.
 But remember that this won’t be the same as, say, oven-roasting a chicken to get that crispy-crackly skin.
 (We’ll talk more in the next section about things that Instant Pots aren’t great at doing.)